 - Face: the glands around the mouth swell and this makes the face round and chubby

-- Stomach: repeated vomiting weakens the oesophageal sphincter (the set of muscles at the top of the stomach) which can result in the contents of the stomach returning spontaneously into the mouth
+- Stomach: repeated vomiting weakens the oesophageal sphincter (the set of muscles at the top of the stomach) which can result in the contents of the stomach returning spontaneously into the mouth, which is one of the symptoms of oesophagitis.

 - Low electrolytes: low potassium levels lead to heartbeat irregularities, extreme thirst, dizziness, fluid retention, weakness, lethargy, muscle twitches and spasms.